LIU, Xuepeng (Paul)

 Global Value Chain (GVC):

-"Modern Service Development as a Source of Comparative Advantage for Manufacturing Exports" (with Aaditya Mattoo, the World Bank; Zhi Wang, U.S. International Trade Commission; and Shang-Jin Wei, Columbia University)
+"Services Development and Comparative Advantage of Manufacturing." (with Aaditya Mattoo, the World Bank; Zhi Wang, U.S. International Trade Commission; and Shang-Jin Wei, Columbia University)

 Tax Evasion in International Trade: